erobinson-mlis/mushroom-images/README.md

-# Mushroom images dataset
+## Mushrooms of the Northeast United States ##

-A collection of JPG images of mushrooms of the Northeast Univted States.
+*Mushrooms of the Northeast United States* is a collection of images of the fruiting bodies (mushrooms) of various species of fungus common to the Northeast and New England area of North America.
-Inteneded to be used for image classification in deep learning

-The data images are divided into folders representing the species category which can serve as a ground truth label.
-Note that early versions of this dataset class the images by the keywords under which they were scraped from the web.
-Later and future versions will be culled and inappropriately classed images either reclassed or removed to improve the accuracy of the set.
+**Technical details**
+The images are in unedited JPG format and appear as scraped from the web.
+The images are intended for use in the training of machine learning models for image classification.
+They have been subdivided into directories according to their common species name, and the directory labels can be used for labeling ground truth during training of machine learning models.

+**Versioning**
+This initial version of the image collection have not been hand-labeled, but represent only the keyword search under which they were initially collected from the web.
+Future versions will be hand culled and mislabeled or otherwise inappropriate images will be removed to improve data quality.
+Additionally it is hoped that the collection will be expanded to include a larger number of species.
+The current version, v0.2,  includes images of chicken of the woods. destroying angel, fly agaric, honey mushroom, leafy brain, lobster mushroom, oyster mushroom and witch's butter.
+The collection currently contains approximately 440 images over 8 categories, and totals 230.4&nbsp;MB.